 DNA methylation involves the transferal of a methyl group to the 5’ carbon of a cytosine that precedes a guanine nucleotide (CpG sites) by a group of enzymes known as DNA methyl-transferase (DNMTs).
 CpG islands are

 found along the entire genome and their methylation generally associates with repression of gene expression (Herman and Medicine 2003).
-Together with histone modifications, DNA methylation has a pivotal role in orchestrating the immune system, importantly in the differentiation of haematopoietic stem cells and the maturation and activation of immune cells (Sellars et al. 2015; Lai et al. 2013).
-The pathogenicity of changes in the methylome has been studied in a wide range of complex diseases including RA, SLE, psoriasis and PsA (Lei et al. 2009; Liu et al. 2013; Zhang et al. 2010).
+Together with histone modifications, DNA methylation has a pivotal role in the differentiation of haematopoietic stem cells and the maturation and activation of immune cells (Sellars et al. 2015; Lai et al. 2013).
+The pathogenicity of changes in the methylome has been studied in a range of diseases including RA, SLE, psoriasis and PsA (Lei et al. 2009; Liu et al. 2013; Zhang et al. 2010).
 For example, regulation of TNF-α production upon inflammatory stimuli involves a complex network of DNMTs that alter the methylation signature at the locus (Sullivan et al. 2007).
-This ability to ascertain the epigenome profile in clinical samples has also enabled epigenome- wide association studies (EWAS) that identify CpG methylation changes between patients and controls in a cell type specific manner (Zhou et al. 2016).

 Chromatin interactions and gene expression

 The functional understanding of non-coding variants has benefited from eQTL studies.
 Nevertheless, eQTLs only provide indirect evidence of the effect of a SNP on regulating expression of a particular gene.
 Since enhancers may not control expression of the closest gene, functional interpretation of GWAS variants requires genome-wide mapping of those chromatin interactions (Smemo et al. 2014).
-Chromatin is organised into topologically associating domains (TADs) of several hundred Kb insulated from other TADs by the binding of CTCF protein, amongst others (Nora et al. 2017).
+Chromatin is organised into topologically associating domains (TADs) of several hundred kb insulated from other TADs by the binding of CTCF protein, amongst others (Nora et al. 2017).
 Chromatin loops between promoters and the corresponding regulatory elements mostly take place within the same TAD and are highly cell- and context-specific (Smith et al. 2016).
 Hence, interrogation of chromatin interactions provides additional evidence for physical contact between enhancers and gene promoters coordinating assembly of the transcriptional machinery and consequently regulating expression.
 As an example, obesity risk

 non-coding variants located within the FTO gene appeared to regulate expression through chromatin looping of the IRX3 gene, located 1Mb downstream (Smemo et al. 2014).